Financial Aid Process

 - Complete a Free Application for Federal Student Aid (FAFSA) and include your parents' personal and financial information.
 If you already completed your FAFSA but did not include parental information, you should update your 2018–2019 FAFSA application with information about your parents.

-- Complete an online scholarship application on the Drexel College of Medicine Scholarship website, available in December 2017.
+- Complete an online scholarship application on the Drexel College of Medicine Scholarship website.

 Financial Aid Package for Admitted Students